Torrencem/technetium/docsource/intro.rst

             println("nothing needs to be done!")
         }

-    This code will print "performing build..." whenever any of the C source code files underneath the source directory, or the main.c file, have changed since the last run of the script.
+    This code will print "performing build..." whenever any of the C source code files underneath the source directory, the main.c file, or the file in which the source code lives have changed since the last run of the script.
 It keeps track using the file ./.tcmake/stale.cache